 Volunteers Share Love of Barns With Visitors

-The summer of 2021 marked the institution of a successful partnership with the Gettysburg Foundation centered on its George Spangler farmstead.
-Over the course of the past two summers, HGAC volunteers shared their love for and knowledge of our beautiful Pennsylvania barns with hundreds of visitors, using the stellar Spangler Barn as a teaching tool.
+In 2025, we mark the fifth anniversary of a successful partnership with the Gettysburg Foundation centered on its George Spangler farmstead.
+Over the course of the past four summers, HGAC volunteers shared their love for and knowledge of our beautiful Pennsylvania barns with hundreds of visitors, using the stellar Spangler Barn as a teaching tool.

-The barn is not only a stunning example of a Pennsylvania bank barn, but also was employed by the Union Army as a field hospital during the Battle of Gettysburg.
+The barn is not only a stunning material culture example of our own iconic Pennsylvania barns (distinguished by both a bank ramp up to the second, or threshing floor, level and a cantilevered forebay), but also was employed by the Union Army as a field hospital during the Battle of Gettysburg.

 The Spangler Farm is located at 488 Blacksmith Shop Road, Gettysburg, PA 17325.
-A shuttle runs from the battlefield's Visitor Center to the farm, and on Family Days visitors can drive into the farm property and park for free.
+A shuttle runs from the battlefield's Visitor Center to the farm for no cost.
+But you will need to get a ticket from the Visitor Center’s Ticket Counter.

 Each weekend at the Farm features different reenactors or living historians depicting various facets of the times: military units; medical services; civilian life during the period, etc. The Foundation docents also address many aspects of the Farm from family history to life on a 19th Century farm to the impact of the battle on this critically placed farm.